 Surfers holding up colorful surfboards at Mavericks Beach

 The water activities don’t stop here!
-Whether you’re looking to kayak on the Pacific Ocean, rent an electric boat, or take a marine wildlife tour, you can find it all on The San Francisco Peninsula.
+Whether you’re looking to kayak on the Pacific Ocean, rent an electric boat, or take a marine wildlife tour.
+You can find it all on The San Francisco Peninsula.